factorlibre/sale-workflow/sale_stock_on_line/README.rst

 ==========================

 This module adds the information of the product stock (On hand and forecast) into the Sale order lines.
-Also adds a button in the sale order to update this information and show the update values in the lines.

 Credits
 =======